 Includes Paediatric Orthopaedics

-For waiting list queries at Medway hospital please contact their Patient Advice and Liaison Service:
+For waiting list queries at Medway Maritime Hospital please contact the Patient Advice and Liaison Service.

 The service is open Monday to Friday 9am to 5pm.

 Significant work is happening across Kent and Medway to increase capacity for elective treatments, both inpatient and day case, including:

 - a shared waiting list across all four acute trusts so patients facing the longest waits can be treated at other locations

 - increased capacity to run theatres for longer hours and over weekends

 - a new orthopaedic surgery unit at the Kent and Canterbury Hospital

 - continued use of private hospitals to treat NHS patients

 - investment in community rehabilitation beds so people can be discharged from hospital more quickly to allow others to be treated.